YeastarCarol/Yeastar-S-Series-API-Guide-en/api_sample/acquire-global-recording-files.md

 Step 3: combine the randon string with other elements to form a specific download request address

-**Note: **the valid length of a random string is 30 seconds, and each random string can be used for only one time.（新增）
+**Note: **the valid length of a random string is 30 seconds, and each random string can be used for only one time.

 **Request method:** POST